Leader Edition: Gaining Clarity in Uncertainty (Part 1: Time)

 Two key things to remember for this topic:

-〉 Stay realistic and flexible when dealing with time.
-Realistically, even though you think you have time to do all that you need, your senior leadership will ask you to move faster – such is life.
-So even though you have a plan to use time blocks for example, you will need to be flexible and prepared to move faster if you have no other choice.
+〉 2.
+Stay realistic and flexible when dealing with time.
+Realistically, even though you think you have time to do all that you need, your senior leadership will ask you to move faster, they will interrupt your flow to introduce more information or in some cases, you may miss an internal milestones that will cause you to shift your schedule last minute but such is life.
+So even though you have a plan to use time blocks for example, you will need to be flexible and prepared to move faster (or slower) if you have no other choice.
 You want to stay true to your original plan as much as possible of course and advocate to keep your schedule as is, but if that can’t occur, flexibility is key.
-I always recommend in either case, you add some flexibility and buffer in the time schedule.
+I always recommend in either case, you add some flexibility and buffer in the time schedule where you can find it.
 Know the critical areas that absolutely must be assessed and cannot be waived.
 Prioritize analysis of those.
 If you’re asked to move faster, do your pre-work/leader analysis first to see how you can shorten the time frames to give you what you need, focusing on the critical, priority items first then adjust, adapt and act!

 Leaders, wishing you the best of luck out there.
-Feel free to share your observations, lessons learned, tips below in the comments or via social media either @carmen_igls or @thecreatvrs on Instagram or Threads.
-Looking forward to connecting with you all!
+Feel free to share your observations, lessons learned, tips via social media either @carmen_igls, @thecreatvrs on Instagram or contact me directly at carmen@thecrv.com if you want to chat further.

 And stay tuned for more tips for leaders in upcoming posts! ~Carmen